salcedoisabella/programmable-neurorepair/README.md

 ---
 ## Current evidence

-## Current evidence

-Programmable Neurorepair already includes an operational evidence layer rather than only a conceptual project description.
-The current framework has been implemented across multiple single-cell datasets and already produces visible artifacts that support the broader neural-state-control thesis.
+Programmable Neurorepair already includes a visible operational layer rather than only a conceptual project description.
+The framework has been implemented across multiple single-cell datasets and already produces artifacts that support the broader neural-state-control thesis.

 ### Evidence artifacts